-The first step in management of allergic disease is identifying the cause(s) of the problem.
+The first step in the management of allergic disease is identifying the allergen/s causing the problem.
 In some cases, the allergen/s may be obvious.
 However in other cases, it may require medical evaluation using proven investigational tools.
-Once identified, steps can be taken to limit exposure to the causative allergen(s).
+Once the allergen/s are identified, steps can be taken to limit exposure to the causative allergen(s).

 Keeping a record of symptoms is important

 Diagnosing an allergy can be quite a difficult process, requiring considerable medical expertise, since the symptoms may often be similar to other conditions.
 For instance, many people suffer from a repeated sore throat and runny nose which they think is a recurrent cold, when in fact they may be suffering from allergic rhinitis (hay fever).
 Allergy may be responsible for other conditions such as asthma, upset stomach and skin rashes.

 - Do your symptoms occur when you are inside the house, outside the house or both inside and outside?